 Bills like rent, insurance, gym membership, and subscriptions such as FOXTEL are similar each month so these are prime candidates for automation.
 You know when these payments are due and you don't need to review them because they don't vary.

-which case set up a direct debit from your main bills and expenses account.
+Pay your fixed expenses by credit card, unless there is a surcharge.
+In which case set up a direct debit from your main bills and expenses account.

 c) Bills for Variable Expenses